docker/docs/desktop/faqs/linuxfaqs.md

 The Docker CLI can be used to interact with multiple Docker Engines.
 For example, you can use the same Docker CLI to control a local Docker Engine and to control a remote Docker Engine instance running in the cloud.
-[Docker Contexts](../../engine/context/working-with-contexts.md) allow you to switch between Docker Engines instances.
+[Contexts](../../cli/context.md) allow you to switch between Docker Engines instances.

 When installing Docker Desktop, a dedicated "desktop-linux" context is created to